dorabelme/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+We can use sessions to store data for individual users - a unique session ID.
+It is used to persist state information on the server between page requests.
+Session IDs are sent to the browser via session cookies.

+Without a cookie, every time the user opens a new web page the server where the page is stored will treat him/her as a new visitor.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is a hashing system.
+The main advantage is that you can store the iteration count with the salt and base hash.
+Example: const hash = bcrypt.hashSynch(user.password, 10);
+It allows you to increase the iteration count later and still maintain backward compatibility with earlier stored hashes.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt is used to make it harder for an attacker to reverse the hashes into passwords after stealing the hashes.
+The hash function was built in a way that it runs slower in newly available hardware, the function scales with computing power.
+It works with two assumptions: rapidly evolving hardware and constant password length.
+Bcrypt helps to diminish any benefits attackers may get from faster hardware by increasing the number of iterations.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, Signature

 ## Minimum Viable Product